shouvik19/Close-Price-Forecasting/README.md

 Keras
 ======
 It is an open source neural network library written in Python.
 It is capable of running on top of MXNet, Deeplearning4j, TensorFlow, Microsoft Cognitive Toolkit or Theano.

+>  Methodology

+In this project, initially Feed Forward Backpropagation Neural Network was used for the prediction.
+Feed forward Neural Networks is unidirectional connection between the neurons that means the information can flow only in forward direction.
+Input has been fed into first layer and with the help of hidden layers connected to the last layer that produces the output.
+There is no connection among neurons in the same layer.
+Since information is constantly feeding forward from one layer to the next.
+Hence it is called feed forward neural network.

+The backpropagation algorithm falls into the general category of gradient descent algorithms.
+Purpose of gradient descent algorithm is to find the minima/maxima of a function by iteratively moving in the direction of negative slope of the function that we want to minimize/maximize.
+In our problem objective is to minimize the error function.

+In Back-propagation algorithm the network is trained by repeatedly processing the training data set and comparing the network output with the actual output to reduce the mean square error.
+Weights of the connections between various neurons has been modified and this process has been continued till the error comes within threshold value.
+It is Backpropagation algorithm as errors from output is back-propagating towards the input layer during training sessions with the objective of minimizing the mean square error.
+As back-propagated model can be continuously updated to minimize error.

+In addition to Feed Forward and Feed Forward Backpropagation Neural Network, Recurrent Neural Networks are also used for this project.
+A recurrent neural network (RNN) is a class of artificial neural network where connections between units form a directed cycle.
+This allows it to exhibit dynamic temporal behavior.
+Unlike feedforward neural networks, RNNs can use their internal memory to process arbitrary sequences of inputs.
+This makes them applicable to tasks such as unsegmented, connected handwriting recognition or speech recognition.
+Recurrent neural networks were developed in the 1980s.
+Hopfield networks were invented by John Hopfield in 1982.
+In 1993, a neural history compressor system solved a "Very Deep Learning" task that required more than 1000 subsequent layers in an RNN unfolded in time.